mbanagar/mbanagar.github.io/_pages/about.md

 ---
 Welcome to my personal website!

-I am currently a Senior Engineer at [Qualcomm Technologies, Inc](https://www.qualcomm.com) working on Cellular 5G Modem Timeline analysis with [Marc Werner](https://www.linkedin.com/in/marc-werner-6ba57427/), [Linda Bai](https://ieeexplore.ieee.org/author/37851034400), and [Alireza Sani](https://www.linkedin.com/in/alireza-sani-a805b87b/).
+I am currently a Senior Engineer at [Qualcomm Technologies, Inc](https://www.qualcomm.com) working on 5G NR Modem Timeline Analysis with [Marc Werner](https://www.linkedin.com/in/marc-werner-6ba57427/).
 I received my Ph.D. in Electrical Engineering from [Virginia Tech](https://vt.edu) under the supervision of [Harpreet S. Dhillon](https://www.dhillon.ece.vt.edu).
-During the summers of 2020 and 2021, I was a system engineering intern at Qualcomm working with [Christos Komninakis](https://www.linkedin.com/in/christos-komninakis-2578648/) and [Robert Wilson](https://www.linkedin.com/in/robdwilson/), respectively.
+During the summers of 2020 and 2021, I was a systems engineering intern at Qualcomm.
 I received my B.Sc. and M.Sc. degrees in Electrical Engineering from [University of Tehran](https://ut.ac.ir/en), Iran, in 2012 and 2014, respectively.

 Research Interests